Retirement Plan Assets

 Taxable to your heirs

-In addition to inheritance taxes if the balance is large (more than $11.2 million in 2018), if retirement plan assets pass to family members other than the spouse, the heir pays income tax on the value received.
-If a child is in the 22% tax bracket when he/she receives retirement plan assets from a parent, then a 22% tax will be levied on the receipt of these funds.
+In addition to inheritance tax for large estates (more than $11.58 million in 2020), if retirement plan assets pass to family members other than the spouse, the heir pays income tax on the funds they receive.
+If an heir is in the 22% tax bracket when he/she receives retirement plan assets from a parent, then a 22% tax will be levied the funds they receive each year.

 Tax free to your parish, school or other ministry